silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	class MyClass {}

 ```
-new word must be capitalized.
+new words must be capitalized.
 Successive capitalized letters are used in
 acronyms, e.g. a class `XMLImporter` is used while `XmlImporter` is not.

 ### Methods